 Catch a bus from BTS Kuala Lumpur

 There are a number of quality bus services operating from BTS, the main bus terminal in Kuala Lumpur.
-The ticket cost is around 40RM and travel time is 5 hours.
+The ticket cost is around RM 40 and the travel time is 5 hours.
 The road network across Malaysia is world-class and the journey is quite comfortable with a number of stops along the way.
 For budget-conscious travellers, this is probably the most convenient way to travel to Malaysia.

-Drive to Penang
+Drive from Kuala Lumpur to Penang

-Nothern-Eastern Tip of Georgetown has plenty of historical buildings and architecture giving a glimpse into the glorious past of this island.
+The northern-Eastern Tip of Georgetown has plenty of historical buildings and architecture giving a glimpse into the glorious past of this island.
 Because of its beauty and history, Penang is UNESCO-listed.
 This includes the area south and east of Lebuah Farquhar, Lebuah Cinta and Lebuh Melaya.
 You will mind a maze of streets and historical shop-housed some preserved and some marking the signs of time.

 Cheong Fatt Tze Manion - Blue Mansion

-Walking through the richly painted and decorated interior of the building takes you back in the time of early settlement of affluent Chinese in this area.
-The cross marriage between upper-class Malay and Chinese families brought about rich Baba-Nyonya Culture (Peranakan), with distinct living and cooking style.
-A visit to a nice Peranakan Restaurant is a must to get a feel for real flavours of Penang.
+Walking through the richly painted and decorated interior of the building takes you back to the time of the early settlement of affluent Chinese in this area.
+The cross-marriage between upper-class Malay and Chinese families brought about rich Baba-Nyonya Culture (Peranakan), with distinct living and cooking styles.
+A visit to a nice Peranakan Restaurant is a must to get a feel for the real flavours of Penang.

-Note that centre of Georgetown is served by CAT Shuttle providing you with a free ride through most historical parts of the city including colonial district, Lebuh Mintri then taking you along Jalan Penang to Kotmar Building.
+Notethat the centre of Georgetown is served by CAT Shuttle providing you with a free ride through most historical parts of the city including colonial district, Lebuh Mintri then taking you along Jalan Penang to Kotmar Building.